nih-cfde/training-and-engagement/docs/CF-Tutorials/MIME-type/siegfried.md

     ```

 !!! note "Revert to default"
-    It is recommended to create a default MIME-info database prior to adding any custom MIME type information to the signature files.
     To revert to default MIME type choose the default MIME database.
     ```
-    # Builds a default-mime.sig file using tika identifier
-    sudo roy build -mi tika -name tika default-mime.sig

-    # Adds the modified freedesktop signature file to custom.sig
-    sudo roy add -mi freedesktop -name freedesktop default-mime.sig

     # Check the MIME type using default-mime.sig
     sf -sig default-mime.sig 6285633006_R03C01_Red.idat
     ```